rawmodel/framework/README.md

 **Model.prototype.fake()**: Model

-> Sets each model field to its fake value if a fake value generator is registered, otherwise the default value is used.
+> Sets each model field to its fake value if the fake value generator is defined.

 **Model.prototype.filter(handler)**: Object